abhisheksr47/enhanced-iris-authentication/README.md

    - Annotate and preprocess the data for analysis.

 2. **Iris Segmentation**:
-   - Employ Canny Edge Detection and Hough Circle Transform to segment the iris accurately.
+   - Employ Label studio for accurate iris segmentation.

 3. **Normalization & Enhancement**:
    - Normalize and enhance iris images for uniform feature extraction.